 All the VO standards (e.g., VOTable, SSAP, SIAP, etc.) evolve independently.

 The current list of missions with SSAP services include:

 hst (to include all instruments)

-The SSAP standard has evolved over the last couple of years,
+The SSAP standard itself has evolved over the last several years,

-The original standard, now known as version 0.4 or 0.5 in the VAO registry,
+The original standard, known as version 0.4 in the VAO registry,

 was never officially approved

-but was adopted by several data centers before the oficial version
+but was adopted by several data centers before the official version

 HUT, FUSE, EUVE, WUPPE, IUE, HPOL, and HST.